 An Associate Regional Trustee shall be elected from each of the geographical regions established by the House of Delegates.
-Each Associate Regional Trustee will organize at least one regional project that will increase awareness or activism on an issue that is important to the Association.
+Each Associate Regional Trustee will organize at least one regional project that will increase awareness or activism on one of the strategic priorities (2004) of the Association.
 The project should attempt to include all the chapters in that region and should be agreed upon by the Associate Regional Trustee and the Regional Trustee.
 Project plans are to be approved by simple voice majority by the Board of Trustees at the Pre-Chapter Officers' Conference (COC) Board Meeting.
 The Associate Regional Trustee should solicit feedback from chapter officers at the COC before finalizing the project.
 (2003)

 In addition, the Associate Regional Trustee will also disseminate information from the Action Committees and Interest Groups to the local chapters.
 The Associate Regional Trustee may perform any regional duty mutually agreed upon with the Regional Trustee.
+The Associate Regional Trustee will assist in recruitment for Action Committee projects and networks.
+(2004)